Gourmet Spring birding & wine in the Mediterranean

 Our Partners for this trip

-After the challenging times of the past few months, we think you deserve a treat!
+After the challenging times of the past couple of years, we think you deserve a treat!

 The programme may be changed or re-arranged to take advantage of the weather conditions or other last minute birding opportunities!

 The open pasture and vineyards near the Aude river should add Hoopoe, Lesser kestrel, Bee-eater, Roller and Spotted flycatcher with Ortolan bunting a bonus if we are lucky.